Feisty-Dinosaurs/Text-Encryptor/README.md

 # Features
 A key is used to encrypt it which is only known to the sender and the receiver.
+The code is written in Python language which makes it easy to understand and implement.
+Tkinter module is used to make the interface.

 # Sample Run
 1. Download ZIP file for the repository/Clone the repository.
 Open the .py file in IDLE.